wx83/SubjectiveTest/versionB/index.md

 # Introduction
 In this test, we are intersted in the performance of LLM generated script for teaser and the performance of our generated teaser.

-Note: Please select Version A on the first question of the survery.
+Note: Please select Version B on the first question of the survery.
 Thanks!

 # Section 1:
 <table>